START DATE: August 01st, 2014

 In order to apply, your application MUST be sponsored by a current GPSA Assembly Member.
 You must have this person’s permission BEFORE applying for funds.
 We strongly recommend working closely with your sponsor to ensure your application is filled out correctly.
 If an organization fails to comply with this policy, their application will be automatically rejected; no exceptions can be made.
 To find and contact an Assembly member, go to the Assembly members page.
 Email the assembly member at least 5 days prior to when you plan to submit your application to ensure there is time for the assembly member to respond to your request.
 If you have trouble contacting an assembly member, contact the Assembly President.

 The form to apply for GSO funding is available online, please click here.
-Please note, you MUST be signed into MyASU to access the funding application.

 Attendance at Assembly Operations Committee Meetings